Patrick Reilly

 Sir D'Arcy Patrick Reilly, GCMG (17 March 1909 – 6 October 1999) was a British diplomat who served as ambassador to the USSR and France.
 He held several senior posts and was called "the perfect mandarin."

-Biography
+Early life and education

 D'Arcy Patrick Reilly was born at Ooty, India, the only son of Sir (Henry) D'Arcy Cornelius Reilly, ICS (1876–1948), Chief Justice of Mysore.
 He was educated at Winchester College and New College, Oxford, where he was awarded BA in 1932.
 He won a Laming Travelling Fellowship at the Queen's College and was a Fellow of All Souls from 1932 to 1939, the same year as Isaiah Berlin.
 He joined the Diplomatic Service in 1933.